Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

 Due to the strong spin-orbit coupling and the unique atomic structure, the intralayer magnetic exchange interactions of CrI$_3$ are also complex.
-We have used the four-state method\cite{xiang2013magnetic,PhysRevB.84.224429,ChangsongXu} (Supplementary S.6) to obtain the full 3$\times$3 exchange matrices $\mathcal{J}$ up to the third nearest neighbors, as shown in Fig. 2a.
-Our calculation results (Supplementary S.7) show that the exchange matrices for the first nearest neighbors and the third nearest neighbors are symmetric, which agree with the mirror symmetries between the two Cr atoms.
-The exchange matrices for the second nearest neighbors, however, are non-symmteric due to the missing of mirror symmetry.
+We have used the four-state method\cite{xiang2013magnetic,PhysRevB.84.224429,ChangsongXu} to obtain the full 3$\times$3 exchange matrices $\mathcal{J}$ up to the third nearest neighbors, as shown in Figure \ref{fig2}a.
+The exchange interactions for the fourth nearest neighbors were neglected, since the corresponding values of $\mathcal{J}$ were estimated to be smaller than 0.05 meV in MFT calculations.
+Our calculation results (see the Supporting Information for further details) show that the exchange matrices for the first nearest neighbors and the third nearest neighbors are symmetric, which agree with the inversion symmetries between the two Cr atoms.
+The exchange matrices for the second nearest neighbors, however, are non-symmteric due to the missing of inversion symmetry.
 Therefore, $\mathcal{J}_2$ contains DM interaction, wihch may stabilize magnetic skyrmions.

-\section{The Magnetic Domains in TBCI}
+\subsection{The Magnetic Domains in TBCI}

-After obtaining the interlayer and intralayer magnetic parameters, we then constructed the full Hamiltonians of TBCIs, and calculated their ground magnetic states.
+After obtaining the interlayer parameters from the SANNs and intralayer parameters from DFT calculations, we then constructed the full Hamiltonians of TBCIs.
 The Hamiltonian of a TBCI can be written as: